 Low Ceiling Recessed Lighting

 Recessed lighting is perfect if you have a low ceiling they are designed to sit flush with the surface of the ceiling for a sleek and polished finish.
 The light bulb, housing and other electrical components are tucked away in the ceiling hidden from view.
-This provides a clean and sleek look while not taking up any valuable overhead space. recessed lighting is common above kitchen island but can also be used in a living room as well.
+This provides a clean and sleek look while not taking up any valuable overhead space.
+Recessed lighting is common above a kitchen island but can also be used in a living room as well.

 A good general rule for placement of recessed lighting is to divide the height of the ceiling by two.
 The result is the distance to leave between each recessed light fixture.
 As an example, recessed lighting spacing for a room with an 8 foot tall ceiling would be 4 feet between each lighting fixture.
 This will provide good spacing and great lighting for day to day tasks.

 Another great low ceiling lighting idea for a living room or kitchen with a low roof is installing a skylight.
 Skylights can be installed anywhere along your roof line, typically at the peak of the roof or even flush up against it.
 Skylights allow natural sunlight into a room, helping to create an open and airy atmosphere while still keeping that valuable headroom intact.

 The arms in this style of light fixture can be adjusted to provide light exactly where it’s needed when it’s needed.
 This style of light fixture takes up minimal space and are not hung from the ceiling so overhead space is not an issue.
 This type of lighting is budget friendly and can be found in countless different styles and finishes so there is certainly an extended light fixture that fits your space.